tomgidden/docbot/README.md

 - v1.1: Renamed to "pdfulator" and refactored to give a basic "--watch" mode.
 This is still a work in progress.

 - v1.1.1: Themes

+- v1.1.2: Preservation of work folder (now in `/work`), and minor styling for logos

 # Licence